 - Submit copies of the federal income tax returns for each year in which you are claiming self-support.

-NU Dependency status appeals must be received by the Chicago Office of Financial Aid by February 15, 2017 (if you were admitted after this date, please contact the Chicago Office of Financial Aid for more information about appealing your NU dependency status).
+NU Dependency status appeals must be received by the Chicago Office of Financial Aid by February 11, 2022 (or within 5 days of your admission if you were admitted after this date).